mobolic/facebook-sdk/docs/index.rst

 Installation
 ============

-The SDK currently supports Python 2.5, 2.6, and 2.7.
-No external packages are required.
+The SDK currently supports Python 2.6, 2.7, and 3.3.
+The `requests`_ package is
+required.

 We recommend using `pip`_ and `virtualenv`_ to install the SDK: ::